 What can we say?
-We all love drop.
-Drop is a Dutch candy.
+We all love Drop.
+Drop is a typical Dutch candy.
 In Holland everyone loves licorice.
 At least, almost everyone.
-There are only a few Dutch people whose mouth does not start watering when they see such delicious licorice.
+There are only a few Dutch people whose mouth doesn’t start watering when they see such delicious licorice.

 Drop, you’ll find it in a variety of flavors and shapes: beautiful black, black with color, black and white, sweet as honey, sweet or salt, double salt, extreme salt, hard or soft, double soft, round, square, diamond shape, animal shapes, honeycombs, and buttons.
 My favorite is pulling drop, what’s yours?

 Licorice is for everyone, including people who have an allergic reaction to gluten.
 This licorice is made with potato starch instead of wheat flour.
 Vegans also love licorice and for them, there is a vegetarian licorice variant without gelatin.

 Visit a Dutch Drop Factory?